Hydroponic Gardening Versus Regular Gardening

 By Mark Shepple

 Hydroponic gardening has been hyped as a better alternative for years.
-In ground gardening is basically simpler and more straightforward than hydroponic gardening.
+In the ground, gardening is basically simpler and more straightforward than hydroponic gardening.
 The necessary condition for engaging in regular gardening is having garden space and soil for planting.
 The soil, in its natural state, supplies the nutrients that your plants need.

 Hydroponics eliminates the soil as a necessary precondition for gardening.
 In hydroponic gardening, many materials like coconut fiber, sand, gravel, etc, may be used as a medium for growing plant life.
 You remove the dependence of plants on soil by giving these plants their required nutrients through specially formulated fertilizer that easily mixes with water and is readily absorbed by plants and crops.